I supervise doctoral students in the following areas:

 - Ben Costello (Moral Sequencing and Intervening to Prevent Harm), viva passed in December 2018.

-- Markella Grigoriou (depression and suicide), 3rd year.
+- Markella Grigoriou (schizophrenia and suicide), writing up.
 Co-supervised with Rachel Upthegrove.

 - Valeria Motta (loneliness), 3rd year.
 Co-supervised with Michael Larkin and Anneli Jefferson.